thought-machine/please/src/parse/asp/README.md

    as the original (e.g. they may not always modify the original if it originated from a surrounding scope).
    Users are encouraged to use the `+=` augmented assignment operator instead.
+ * `subinclude()` has slightly different semantics now.
+Subincluded files must include their dependencies (it is not sufficient simply to do them in order).
+   Subincludes should not attempt to mutate global objects.

 TODOs (in no particular order of importance):
  * Better guarantees around ordering.
 Consider banishing sorted().